-Sustainability is the greatest challenge in a country like Haiti that is extremely resource-poor and susceptible to frequent natural disasters.
+Sustainability is the greatest challenge for development projects, especially in a country like Haiti that is extremely resource-poor and susceptible to frequent natural disasters.
 Taking lessons from ROPAGA's past fifteen years of experience in the sector, from ActionAid's 24 years in Haiti and nearly 50 years globally, as well as learning from other agriculture and reforestation projects implemented in Haiti over the past half-century, this project incorporates the following sustainability measures:

-- The activities defined are relevant to the current situation, aligned with government priorities and they will be carried out in such a way that they are sustainable, by emphasizing community participation and ownership; - The species of trees are selected so that people are incentivized to protect and care for them as they are potentially income-producing such as breadfruits, pineapple, cassava, mango, citrus, cacao, etc.; - The project includes training on tree cultivation and orchard management techniques to ensure a high survival rate of planted trees; - Establishment of a revolving loan facility is included under this project to issue future loans and pay for its management through loan repayments; - The project works through and develops the capacities of existing and already-functioning community organizations, to ensure a continued presence in each community after the end of the project;

-- The project will be evaluating loan applications and organizing business plan competition applicants with an eye toward ensuring that they are considering sustainability questions such as maintenance of the equipment and post-project operating costs; - The project will prioritize the provision of equity investment to small agri-businesses that have high growth and scale potential; - Partners will ensure that financial autonomy is developed for ROPAGA by diversifying income streams to be able to continue the activities after project execution keep its executives; - The project aims to reinforce ROPAGA's organizational capacity to allow the PO to operate more profitably and help farmers increase their income in a more sustainable way; - Proposed activities will yield results that remain in the affected communities (processing facilities, pluri-annual fruit trees cultivated in diversified orchards, improved transportation, appropriate financing instruments, link to the markets, etc.).
+- The activities defined are relevant to the current situation, aligned with government priorities and they will be carried out in such a way that they are sustainable, by emphasizing community participation and ownership. - The species of trees are selected so that people are incentivized to protect and care for because they are potentially income-producing such as breadfruits, pineapple, cassava, mango, citrus, cacao, etc. - The project includes training on tree cultivation and orchard management techniques to ensure a high survival rate of planted trees. - Establishing a sustainable improved seed production and marketing system supply by reinforcing 5 existing GPAS within ROPAGA - Establishment of a revolving loan facility is included under this project to issue future loans and pay for its management through loan repayments. - Building alliances with private sector and financing institution for credit - The project works through and develops the capacities of existing and already-functioning community organizations, to ensure a continued presence in each community after the end of the project. - The project will be evaluating loan applications and organizing business plan competition applicants with an eye toward ensuring that they are considering sustainability questions such as maintenance of the equipment and post-project operating costs. - The project will prioritize the provision of equity investment to small agri-businesses that have high growth and scale potential. - Partners will ensure that financial autonomy is developed for ROPAGA by diversifying income streams to be able to continue the activities after the project ends. - The project aims to reinforce ROPAGA's organizational capacity to allow the PO to operate more profitably and help farmers increase their income in a more sustainable way. - Proposed activities will yield results that remain in the affected communities (processing facilities, pluri-annual fruit trees cultivated in diversified orchards, improved transportation, appropriate financing instruments, link to the markets, etc.).

-ROPAGA has experience in all the proposed project activities, and in the implementation of sustainable approaches - and will continue to nurture them and scale them up with the support of ActionAid.
+ROPAGA has experience in all the proposed project activities, and in the implementation of sustainable approaches, but will scale them up with the support of ActionAid.

-5.3 Parties involved or consulted in the development of the Proposal
+5.3 Parties involved or consulted in the development of the Project

-This proposal was developed with the involvement of a wide range of actors in the agriculture sector of Grand'Anse, including:
+This project document was developed with the involvement of a wide range of actors in the agriculture sector of Grand'Anse, including:

 - ROPAGA leadership

 - ROPAGA members

 - Women's organizations that work with ROPAGA

 - The Division of the Ministry of Agriculture in Grand'Anse (DDA-GA)

 - The Division of the Ministry of Environment in Grand'Anse (DDE-GA)

 - Representative of UNDP in Grand'Anse

 - Leadership of ActionAid Haiti

 - Haitian Agriculture Consultants

 - Civil society leaders in the Grand'Anse department

 - Private sector groups in the Grand'Anse department including input vendors and food processors

-- WFP Country Office and HQ teams
+- WFP CO-Haiti and HQ teams